Color Drenching Interior Design - A Modern Approach to Mood

 Then night comes.
 Lamps click on.
 Overhead lights go off, ideally.
 Shadows deepen.
 The sheen on trim and doors starts doing its job.
 Texture becomes visible.
 The room feels intentional instead of merely painted.

-If your living room, dining room, bedroom, or office is mostly used after sunset, color drenching tends to feel more successful than high-contrast schemes.
+If your living room, dining room, bedroom, or office is mostly used after sunset, color drenching tends to feel more convincing than high-contrast schemes.
 That is often when the mood finally lands.

 Where Color Drenching Works Best